makoto/tokyo_private_teacher/one/general.md

 ## 3. What is TCH.

-Hash (TCH) provides basic functionality for key value stores.
+Hash (TCH) provides basic functionality as a key/value store.
 Key can be binary or text, but  must be unique.
-In adition to basic operations (get/put/out), you can do various operations, such as appending values to a value to use like array (putcat), traversing values(iterinit/iternext), and storing multiple records(putlist/getlist),
+In adition to basic operations (get/put/out), you can do various operations, such as appending values to a value to use like array (putcat), traversing values(iterinit/iternext), and storing multiple records(putlist/getlist).

+Most functionalities introduced here will work in other database types (B+Tree, and Table), but they will be slower than TCH.
+TCF(Fixed length database) is faster than TCH, but it can only store fixed length number.

 To start up TT in on-memory hash database mode, specify either "*" or no options.